Anglo's outgoing CEO warns against "token women"

 Her record at Anglo has been mixed, industry analysts and investors say, but she did become a figurehead for women in the mining industry and in broader business.

-Without her and assuming Carroll will be replaced by a man - there are no female names currently in the ring to replace her - the remaining female bosses in the FTSE are Angela Ahrendts, chief executive of fashion house Burberry (BRBY.L), and Alison Cooper at cigarette-maker Imperial Tobacco IMT.L.
+Without her and assuming Carroll will be replaced by a man - there are no female names currently in the ring to replace her - the remaining female bosses in the FTSE are Angela Ahrendts, chief executive of fashion house Burberry, and Alison Cooper at cigarette-maker Imperial Tobacco.

 This is likely to be a spur to European Union's efforts to boost women on boards.
 On Thursday, the European Parliament vetoed Yves Mersch's nomination to the board of the European Central Bank because of his gender - raising the stakes in a showdown with EU governments over the issue of women's prominence in business.